geniusworks/digital-archive-maker/docs/cd_ripping_guide.md

 This guide describes a consistent, reliable workflow for ripping audio CDs to FLAC on macOS using `abcde`, matching the configuration documented in this repository.

+See also: `docs/workflow_overview.md` for the full end-to-end pipeline (CDs → FLACs → explicit tagging → sync).

 ---

 ## Prerequisites